AxelVilleret/le-bistro-du-jv/README.md

 ## Description

-Site created during my engineering training to learn the basics of the Web.
-We were instructed not to use a Framework.
-Le bistro du JV is a website created for a toy library of video games.
-It allows to manage the games, the members, the loans and the returns of games.
+This project was for me the most ambitious and rewarding of my school career.
+This is my very first website, the one that aroused my curiosity and my interest in application development.

+In terms of technologies, it embeds HTML/CSS as well as PHP in communication with a server-side MySQL database.

+In terms of functionality, this is a site for a toy library of video games composed of two parts:
+- one intended for the customer allowing him to create an account and to borrow and manage his reservations;
+- another for the admin which is used to manage the stocks, as well as the returns of the customer's loans.
+He also has the ability to manage the games that are featured on the site.

 ## Installation